andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 website for and Remix is all about providing levers so that we can choose what to optimize for.
 For me, this sets Remix apart from Jamstack.

-{% statement %} Remix is about providing levers to optimize for what's most important to you. {% /statement %}
+{% statement %}Remix is about providing levers to optimize for what's most important to you.{% /statement %}

 ### Remix runs everywhere